HarjjotSinghh/fetchpix/README.md

 - **Hono**: A small, simple, and fast web framework for the edge.
 - **Axios**: Promise-based HTTP client for the browser and Node.js.
 - **Cheerio**: Fast, flexible, and lean implementation of core jQuery designed specifically for the server.
+- **Prometheus**: An open-source monitoring system with a time series database.
 - **Swagger**: Simplifies API development by providing tools for API documentation.
 - **Elasticsearch**: A distributed, RESTful search and analytics engine.
 - **Kibana**: Visualization tool for Elasticsearch.